AbhishekJha1916/Speech-Recognition-Database-Management/README.md

 to be coded for any languages spoken in the world like Kannada, Korean, Japenese, Hindi, Gujrati etc. It will help the Non-Technical person to handle databases with ease.

+# Advantages

+1) It supports multitasking.

+2) Users don’t need to code.

+3) Can be used in any sector of industry where we employ databases.

+4) It saves time of the user which will enhance work procedure and economy.

+# Disadvantages

+1) May fail to work during hardware failure.

+2) May take time in data training of speech recognition.

+3) Noise pollution can hamper the quality of voice input.

+4) The improper pronunciation can effect the voice input.

+# Future Plans

+We dream to include the regional languages (such as Kannada, Gujarati, Marathi etc.) which will help non-technical person to handle their databases.

+We have a plan to include this developer tool features to small scale industries to enhance their productivity with this time saving database handling.

 # Conclusion

 This project will help a lot of indutries and business as they are able to manage and organize their databases with thier voice.
 Also it will reduce the work load to a greater extent.